-Erik enveloped the princeling in his arms and shivered slightly.
-“Hush now.”
+Erik enveloped the princeling in his arms and shivered “Hush now.”
 He sounded weary and felt it too.
 “It gets better.
 Trust me it does.
 The pain never goes away, but when you get older, you’ll learn to grow strong in broken places.”

 The boy’s fingers dug into Erik’s back.
 “I didn’t mean to kill her.
 I didn’t mean to kill—”

 The sky darkened as if a hand had covered the sun.
 Erik spun back around and stared at the colossal wave billowing towards him.
 For a moment two large wings made of water rose from its surface before collapsing back down.

 Erik’s blood went cold.
 I’m dead, and this is the Abyss, he thought with certainty.
 “Hold on,” he told his younger self.
 He closed his eyes shut and clutched the boy tight.

-Relentlessly, the ocean crashed down on him, doing its best to scour his soul, but it did not have the power he believed it would.
+The ocean crashed down on him, doing its best to scour his flesh, but it did not have the power he believed it would.
 He opened his eyes to find himself sinking to the unknown depths of a vast body of water.
 The princeling struggled at the end of his right arm, dragging him down faster.
 He sensed the foulness of the ocean stirring against his skin, trying to burn him to ash, surging to obliterate him out of existence.